 Overall, the integrated five-year course has been designed in a manner that students develop a basic knowledge of social work profession and its methods at bachelor's level and at the master's level they build advanced knowledge of the same at the master's level.
 Different areas of social work practice have been spread across the ten semesters and some areas have been repeated at the master's level but at a more in-depth and advanced level.
-The research content in the curriculum is designed in a manner that enables the students to write a dissertation in the final semester of their education and training.
+The research content in the curriculum is designed in a manner that enables the students to acquire knowledge and skills with regard to both quantitative and qualitative research methodologies.
 Fieldwork has been emphasised in all the semesters as social work is a practice-oriented discipline.
 Finally, the curriculum has been designed in a generic fashion with the objective of widening the job prospects for the students as well as providing knowledge in diverse areas of social work practice.